ivucica/glict/glict/readme.txt

     Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
 \endcode

+\section Compilation

+GLICT is actively developed under Win32, but occasionally test builds are done under GNU/Linux.
+GNU Makefile is directly in the GLICT subfolder, and is not strictly maintained.
+It produces a library "libglict.a".
+There's no automatic installation.
+For building under Windows, you can use Code::Blocks project file that's included; for building library only choose the "library" target.

+To build the documentation, use the Doxyfile that's included.

 \section Introduction

 GLICT stands for Graphics Library Interface Creation Toolkit.
 It is designed